urdubiometer/urdubiometer/docs/api.rst

 Public members can (and should) be imported from :class:`urdubiometer`, e.g.::

-  from urdubiometer import Scanner, DefaultScanner
+  from urdubiometer import Scanner, GhazalScanner

 .. module:: urdubiometer